 APPAM Communities

 Please see APPAM's current communities below.
-We take proposals for new communities and encourage members to submit ideas and chair suggestions to info@appam.org.
-Please note: you MUST be a professional, active member to suggest an idea for a new Community.
-There is no guarantee that it will be accepted.
+Members are encouraged to submit ideas for new Communities and suggestions for Communities chairs at info@appam.org.
+Please note: You must be a professional, active member to suggest an idea for a new Community.

 Interested in joining?
 Fill out this form and we’ll send you a link to join the Circle space of your chosen Community.
-Communities are what you make of them so participate, talk to people, share resources and make connections.
+Communities are what you make of them so we encourage you to participate, talk to fellow members, share resources, and make connections.

 Active Communities